tarwn/lessthandot-hugo/blogs/content/posts/2008-12-23-sp_replwritetovarbin-heap-overflow-code.md

 In a default configuration, the sp_replwritetovarbin stored procedure is accessible by anyone.
 To disable this proc you can run this as an admin on the box

-Before disabling this pro read BradC&#8217;s comment so that you do not break replication
+Before disabling this pro read BradC's comment so that you do not break replication

 sql
 execute master.dbo.sp_dropextendedproc 'sp_replwritetovarbin'